 Content & Usage Report: Spaces

-By default, the table is sorted by Views descending (most views to 0).
-You can sort the table by all other entries by clicking on the respective table header.
+By default, the table is sorted by Views in descending order (from most views to least).
+You can re-sort the table by clicking on any column header.

-The space names and icons are linked to the respective space.
-When clicked, the Space Report of that space opens in a new browser tab.
+The space names and icons are clickable and link directly to the corresponding Space Report, which opens in a new browser tab.

 Scope of data

-• By default, the report lists all spaces that generated at least one view or edit since the Viewtracker app was installed.
+By default, the report displays all spaces that have generated at least one view or edit since the Viewtracker app was installed.

-Using a content synchronization, an administrator can include spaces that have been completely inactive since the Viewtracker installation.
+Using content synchronization, administrators can include inactive spaces that have not generated any views or edits since installation.

-• Spaces that have been excluded from tracking can be excluded in this report using a filter (see below).
+Spaces excluded from tracking can be filtered out from this report (refer to the filtering section below).

-• It can take up to 1 minute before recent views are displayed in the report.
+Note: Recent views can take up to 1 minute to appear in the report.

 Filters